penappleapplepen/templates/src/template_parameters.md

 ### 2. Template Non-type Parameter
 - This is very important for std::array because we cannot take in the size from the constructor
 - C++17 allows auto
+- The following types are allowed
+- -

 ```cpp
 /*
   auto can take any kind of value